all-in-one-of/snippets/HOU_DOP_FLIP.md

 # FLIP
-Based on Navier–Stokes equations, Particle-Based Fluids are implemented in OpenCL and therefore also calculated on the graphics card.
-The Particle-Based Fluids Node can also be used outside the Ocean and Water tools for simpler fluids and can be combined with Vellum.
-Solver is hybrid and transfer a lot of data from particle to background grid but mostly working on volumes.
+Based on Navier–Stokes equations, Particle-Based Fluids are implemented in OpenCL (can combine with vellum) hybrid solver.
-www.sidefx.com/docs/houdini/nodes/dop/flipsolver.html
+All fluid data is stored in the particles (with pscale) and only particles need to persist frame to frame, However, the pressure projection step is done on a volume. www.sidefx.com/docs/houdini/nodes/dop/flipsolver.html

-Improve filps with animaiton: add velocity wchih is change between frames. you can make it with trail sop: compute Velo.
+Size sensitive, use units as meters. v, targetv, or force
-Size sensitive, use units as meters.
+ Increasing the Particle Separation will lower the resolution, which will make your simulation faster to process
 ```md
 - OBJECT
 - PARTICLE VELOCITY